jentery/mdia360v1/worksheet3.md

 1. Be a compelling idea or interesting topic you could follow through your essay, from start to finish.
 You might call it a "thread."
 It helps your essay cohere and keep your audience engaged.
 2. Define the goals, direction, and scope of your essay.
 Make the theme as specific as possible to avoid "scope creep."
 3. Identify your intended audience, who should be specific (e.g., not "gamers" or "scholars" but "fans of visual novels," "developers of puzzle games," or "scholars of simulation games").
 4. Engage current or pressing issues in Game Studies, including issues from at least two entries in the class notebook.
-Say why these issues matter and for whom they matter most.
+Say why these issues matter, for whom they matter most, and how you're approaching them.
 5. Include a significant claim with which someone could disagree.
 That is, the claim should be arguable (not just an opinion).
 You might even share a "counterclaim" or why someone would disagree with you: "While X say that Game is Y, I demonstrate why it's Z."
 6. Integrate evidence or documentation of you playing a primary source (i.e., a game you selected).
 For this reason, your theme can be communicated from a first-person POV if you wish.
 Your essay can also use first-person language.
 7. Integrate at least three secondary sources (see Prompt 2).
 This way, your theme converses with other themes.